 In modern western society, which is increasingly commodified, automated and mediated, life is saturated with toxic levels of inauthenticity.
 Examples include reality TV shows which are in fact scripted, stores branding themselves as independent when they’re owned by a multinational conglomerate, and sleek photo-shopped images of ‘natural’ women.
 This leads the public to yearn for the ‘real thing’ in the world around them as well as to seek authenticity in themselves.
 Authenticity has thus become a highly prevalent feature and concern of modern life.

 Corporations and brands have taken notice of this shift and use authenticity as a purposive strategy in their marketing.
-By conferring authenticity to an object, the consumer is enticed to buy the product by drawing on a broad range of cues that constructs a sense of authenticity that reinforces their desired sense of self.
+By conferring authenticity to an object, the consumer is enticed to buy the product by drawing on a broad range of cues that reinforces their desired sense of self.
 This is a highly effective way of getting us to buy things we don’t really need or want.